bluffish/carla_collector/README.md

  * Inbuilt episode control system

 **Used to gather a dataset for papers**
- * Evaluating Uncertainty Quantification for Bird’s Eye View Semantic Segmentation
+ * _Evaluating Uncertainty Quantification for Bird’s Eye View Semantic Segmentation_ (Yang et al)
- * Uncertainty-Focused Semantic Segmentation in BEV for Autonomous Systems: Methods and Benchmarks
+ * _Uncertainty-Focused Semantic Segmentation in BEV for Autonomous Systems: Methods and Benchmarks_ (Lin et al)